Bioacoustic Geolocation: Species Sounds as Geographic Signals: Experiments

 \shortparagraph{Naive Baseline.} We start with a naive baseline that samples a random location from the training distribution for each test recording.
 This baseline yields a regional accuracy of just $1.1\%$, suggesting that the dataset is sufficiently diverse and not dominated by a few geographic hotspots.

 \shortparagraph{Species Oracles.} To contextualize subsequent results, we first present upper-bound performance using species checklists constructed with oracle access to the true location.
 We binarize SINR~\cite{cole2023spatial} model outputs using a threshold of 0.1 to create binary vectors, or ``checklists'', indicating species presence and absence at each location.
 We then train a linear model to serve as $h_\phi$, predicting GeoCLIP embeddings and geolocating via retrieval.
 Our results indicate that with a \emph{full checklist}, almost perfect region level performance is possible, confirming our hypothesis that species information serves as a strong geolocation signal.
-We simulate imperfect recall by randomly omitting a subset of species from the checklist.
+However, knowing all species that may be found at a location is not realistic with reasonably sized audio recordings and noisy or incomplete species identification.
+To simulate imperfect recall, we omit a random subset of species from the checklist.
 With \emph{50\% corruption}, regional accuracy remains relatively high at 83.3\%.
-If only \emph{10 randomly} selected species are retained, region performance drops to 37.6\%.
-These partial checklists better reflect realistic scenarios with noisy or incomplete species identification.
+If only \emph{10 randomly} selected species are retained, region performance drops to a still strong 37.6\%.

 \shortparagraph{Regress.} Regression methods tend to do the worst overall, with region level performances of 2.9\% and 4.2\% for Euclidean and Haversine, respectively.
 Haversine distance more accurately captures geolocation error, which is the likely cause of its better performance as a loss function.